apaz-cli/Image-Hashing-Tools/Image-Hashing-Tools/Development Notes.md

 Add subimage insertion/extraction to IImage and implement each

+List a bunch of comparison tasks to do with ImageOperators

-Figure out how to track Type I - II error
+Figure out how to track Type I - II error.
+Do it in tasks on ImageOperators?

 Add RGBAImage constructor to HSIImage, CMYKImage, YCbCrImage

 ## Backlog

-Fully Implement HSIImage, CMYKImage
+Fully Implement HSIImage, CMYKImage, YCbCrImage

 Add optional Integer/Long types to ImageHash